 One of the greatest things about natural DIY products is that many of them have multiple uses.
 This is rarely the case with store-bought products.

-It might seem a little counterintuitive to get sticky, gummy labels off with oil, but it really works like a charm!
-In the past I had tried using straight orange essential oil to get stickers off things.
-Sweet orange oil has wonderful de-greasing power when used for cleaning or beauty, but it didn’t always work for gummy, stuck-on labels.
+It might seem counterintuitive to get gummy labels off with an oil-based adhesive remover, but it works like a charm!
+In the past, I had tried using straight orange essential oil to get stickers off things.
+Sweet orange oil has wonderful de-greasing power when used for cleaning or beauty.
+However, it did not always work when used to remove gummy, stuck-on labels.

-Homemade Goo Gone
+Adhesive Remover: Homemade Goo Gone

-1. Remove as much of the label or sticker as you can before beginning.
+- Remove as much of the label or sticker as you can before beginning.
 Combine ingredients in a small bowl and mash together with a spoon or small spatula until it forms a thick paste.

-3. Wash with warm water and soap to remove any leftover goop or oil.
+- Wash with warm water and soap to remove any leftover goop or oil.

 Voila!
-Label gone.
-(Just so you know how well this stuff works…I couldn't tell where the label had been when I went to take the "after" picture.
+The label is gone.
+(Just so you know how well this stuff works, I couldn't tell where the label had been when I went to take the "after" picture.
 I think I showed you the wrong side - ha!)

 The best part - I don't have to recycle glass containers just because I'm dreading the hassle of removing the labels.
 Now, if I could only find more space to keep my glass jar hoard.

-Hint: it makes a fabulous moisturizing facial exfoliant!
+This DIY adhesive remover also makes a fabulous moisturizing facial exfoliant!
 With the addition of sweet orange essential oil, it's perfect for oily skin.

 Our book, DIY Natural Household Cleaners, includes 60+ natural recipes to help you save money while making all your own cleaners!
 You’ll learn about simple ingredients (most of them found right in your own kitchen!) that can help keep your house clean and green.
 Buy it here in print or ebook format.